fraser-dunlop/molecular-ast/README.md

 doubleNegation (Not (Not a)) = a
 |]
 ```
 This Template Haskell Quasi Quoter will template a class and instance named DoubleNegation for us enabling the writing of concise and easy to read rules.
-[The transformation quoter supports a subset of Haskell syntax that is repurposed to form this DSL].
+The template fills in the default case for us which is no change to the node and updates the STRef parameter in the case of match success.
+[The transformation quoter supports a subset of Haskell syntax including pattern guards that is repurposed to form this DSL].